Outback (G.I. Joe): Profile

-His real name is Stuart R. Selkirk, and his rank is that of sergeant E-5.
-Outback was born in Big Piney, Wyoming.
+The real name of Outback is Stuart R. Selkirk, born in Big Piney, Wyoming, and he earned the rank sergeant E-5.

-Outback's primary military specialty is infantry, and his secondary military specialty is survival training instructor.
-Outback was an instructor at both the Survival School and the Jungle Warfare Training Center.
-He has had extensive experience in Central America and other undisclosed locations.
-Outback is not intimidated by wilderness, and believes in being part of his environment rather than its adversary.
+His primary military specialty is infantry, while his secondary military specialty is survival training instructor.
+Outback was working as an instructor at the Survival School as well as the Jungle Warfare Training Center.
+Outback received extensive experience on missions in Central America and other undisclosed locations.
+Outback is not intimidated by wilderness, and believes he must become part of the environment rather than its adversary.

 His reputation in extreme climates and environments earned him a spot on the G.I.
 Joe Team, and access to the latest gear and military technology, but Outback prefers to prove his ability to do without it.
 He views the gadgets and gizmos of today's modern world as distractions, which come at the expense of essential skills like finding food, crafting shelter, and navigating the world without the use of GPS.
 Outback's ability to improvise solutions with the bare minimum of resources, has saved his life and the lives of his teammates time and again.